How to Become a Speech-Language Pathologist in Kentucky

 • A $50 license fee payment

-Your interim license is good for 24 months while you complete your clinical fellowship.
+Your interim license is suitable for 24 months while you complete your clinical fellowship.

 During your RPE, you’ll gain firsthand experience as a professional speech-language pathologist.
-Many SLPs work in different environments, so their skills are flexible depending on the needs of the patient.
-You’ll develop these with feedback from your mentor, mastering the hands-on concepts that you first learned about in class.
+Many SLPs work in diverse environments, so their skills are flexible and tailored to the needs of each patient.
+You’ll develop these with your mentor’s feedback, mastering the hands-on concepts you first learned in class.

-ASHA has drafted a Scope of Practice for SLPs that helps provide clarity and a framework that can be applied to all scenarios.
-Your fellowship will be spent working on leadership and research skills, assessment and diagnosis procedures, and legislative and advocacy issues.
+ASHA has drafted a Scope of Practice for SLPs that provides clarity and a framework applicable to all scenarios.
+Your fellowship will be spent developing leadership and research skills, assessing and diagnosing procedures, and addressing legislative and advocacy issues.

 The final step to licensure is the national SLP exam, administered by Praxis and developed by ASHA.
-Passing this exam will qualify you for your Kentucky SLP license.
+Passing this exam qualifies you for your Kentucky SLP license.

 You must register for the exam by following the instructions on the registration page.
-You can choose from any Praxis test location in Kentucky, or even a nearby state if that’s more convenient.
-Online testing is an option as well, provided you can be remotely monitored by a proctor as you test at home.
+You can choose any Praxis test location in Kentucky or a nearby state if that’s more convenient.
+Online testing is an option as well, provided a proctor can remotely monitor you as you test at home.

 • Foundations and Professional Practice – 1/3 of the exam

-• Characteristics of common communication and swallowing disorders
+• Characteristics of everyday communication and swallowing disorders

 • Culturally and linguistically appropriate service delivery